ZewoGraveyard/Docs/README.md

 swift build
 ```

-After it compiles let's run it.
+After it compiles, run it.

 ```sh
 .build/debug/hello
 ```

 Now open your favorite browser and go to `localhost:8080/hello`.
-You should see the word `hello` in your browser's window.
+You should see `hello world` in your browser's window.